toeggel/ReadTheDocs/docs/game/survival-of-the-fittest-platformer.md

 # Survival of the fittest Platformer

-> Plantformer where in one round you have to reach the goal and in the next round you have to prevent your previous run from reaching the goal.
+> Platformer where in one round you have to reach the goal and in the next round you have to prevent your previous run from reaching the goal.

 Alternative names: